jssimporter/python-jss/README.md

 autopkg to automate our software deployment also led to an interest in the API that Jamf provides.
-While this project aims to offer simple, elegant, pythonic access to the JSS, the level of data construction and validation that may be required of a full-featured wrapper will probably lag behind that which I actually use.
+While this project aims to offer simple, elegant, pythonic access to the JSS, the level of data construction and validation that may be required for tasks beyond policy, package, and computer management may be lacking.

 A concrete example is the template system.
-While I use this for automating policy creation frequently, in my day-to-day usage, I will not need implementations for MobileDeviceInvitations.
-However, based on the code here, it should be easy for anyone wishing to do so to implement a subclass of JSSObjectTemplate for those objects, and I would be happy to include them.
+While I rely heavily on automating policy creation, I will not need implementations for MobileDeviceInvitations.
+However, based on the code here, it should be easy for anyone wishing to do so to implement a subclass of XMLEditor for those objects, and I would be happy to include them.
 Send me your pull requests!

 Installing:
 =================